 - 1. On days that work needs to be performed, the consecutive working time will be at least three hours, unless agreed otherwise between the employer and the employee on entering into the employment contract, and the employee is aware of the working hours on the basis of a roster. - 2.
 Holiday hours are accrued and holiday pay is due over the hours that exceed the part-time contracted hours and fall within the operating hours, up to eight hours a day and 38 hours a week.
 At the employee's request, the employer can instead compensate the holiday pay and holiday hours with 20% of the wage for the hours worked beyond the contract. - 3.
 The hours worked in excess of eight hours a day and 38 hours a week within the regular duty roster are plus hours [plusuren] and subject to a bonus.
 This bonus includes holiday pay. - 4.
-The hours worked in excess of 38 hours a week, or in the case of the annual hours model with a full year in excess of 1983.6 hours, are overtime hours and subject to a 35% bonus.
-This bonus includes holiday hours and holiday pay.
+The hours worked in the case of the annual hours model with a full year in excess of 1983.6 hours, are plus hours and subject to a 35% bonus.
+This bonus includes holiday pay.